 Teams have 24 hours to design and build something awesome.
 It can be anything - a website, a mobile application, a video game, or even something hardware.
 The important thing is that it needs to work when it is presented to the judges.

 Whether you are an avid programmer or a first-timer, UNIHACK welcomes all types of "hackers" regardless of skill level.

-UNIHACK Melbourne is organised by WIRED Monash, the society for IT students and those who are curious about all things digital at Monash University Clayton.
+UNIHACK Melbourne was born out of WIRED Monash, the society for IT students and those who are curious about all things digital at Monash University Clayton.
 We aim to provide a relaxed atmosphere where students can meet others who share their love, opinions, and collaborate on projects and competitions.

-UNIHACK Sydney will be organised by SUITS, the University of Sydney's IT student society.
+UNIHACK Sydney is organised by SUITS, the University of Sydney's IT student society.
 We run social events, hold seminars, teach advanced programming skills, help connect companies with students, and assist communication between staff and students in IT.
 It is supported by the University of Sydney Union (USU).

 The organisers of UNIHACK are committed in increasing the diversity of UNIHACK competitors.
 We will be collaborating with Women in ICT and Engineering groups across Australia to help promote the event.
 We will also collaborate with ICT and Engineering groups that represent LGBT students to ensure they are also represented at UNIHACK.